maryam-abdool/Earthquake-Detection/README.md

 ## Working Live Demo
 https://youtu.be/xFdrmsKcvfs

-Update: we won one of the hack at DevFest 2023! :3
+Update: we won one of the hacks at DevFest 2023! :3

 ## Overview
 TECHTonic Tracer is a website that leverages machine learning to predict earthquakes before they occur.